From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 Four days later, the British and Native American allies counterattacked and all but wiped out the American force, handing the US Army one of its worst defeats.
 That said, the defeat became a rallying cry later in the war: “Remember the Raisin!”
 The battle cry was heard in the Battle of Thames, a decisive American victory.

 River Raisin NBP is a relatively new park and has not been fully developed by the Park Service.
-There is a visitor center with exhibits but the battlefield itself has not been developed beyond a few historical markers.
+The visitor center holds a few exhibits, but the battlefield itself has not been developed beyond a few historical markers.

 Plan on spending about an hour.